 Gjipe beach is not too far away from here and is a great thing to go see if you end up basing yourself in Vuno for a night or two.

-Jale is a beach town which has become popular in recent years.
-This is a great option for a beach vacation and there’s many accommodation options, beach parties and the perfect place to relax.
+This is possibly the best place in Albania for holidays on the beach and there are many accommodation options, beach parties and the perfect place to relax.

 You can hire a kayak and visit some of the nearby hidden coves and beaches, Gjipe being one of them!